iamalexbrady/iamalexbrady.github.io/docs/_articles/ab_is1.md

 (part 1 of an infinite series)

-alex brady is a whole \*\*\*\* lot.
+alex brady is a whole lot.
 This is part one in an infinite series on the defintions of alex brady.

-<p class="text-small"><b>Note:</b> We start with the definition of alexbrady, which, as you will see, encapsulates all of alex brady.
-Both will be expounded on at a later time.</p>
+<p class="text-small"><b>Note:</b> We start with the definition of alexbrady, which, as you will see, encapsulates all of alex brady (alex[space]brady).</p>

+# alexbrady

 ## alexbrady is entirety and all.
 - alexbrady is the concept of unbroken wholeness